-Impairment losses on accounts receivable and contract assets are included in net impairment loss on accounts receivable and contract assets under the consolidated statement of profit or loss and other comprehensive income.
+Impairment losses on accounts receivable and contract assets are included in net reversal of/(provision for) impairment on accounts receivable and contract assets under the consolidated statement of profit or loss and other comprehensive income.
 Subsequent recoveries of amounts previously written off are credited against the same line item.